captbaritone/jordaneldredge.com/_posts/2016-02-18-youre-underusing-underscore.md

 Many Underscore collection functions accept an "iteratee" argument that gets called on each element.
-To facilitate some common use cases, Underscore passes the argument through [`_.iteratee`](http://underscorejs.org/#iteratee), which esnentially overloads this argument.
-If, instead of a function, you pass a string, and object or nothing, you get a special kind of function.
-This is achieved by
+To facilitate some common use cases, Underscore passes the argument through [`_.iteratee`](http://underscorejs.org/#iteratee), which essentially overloads this argument.
+If instead of a function, you pass a string, object, or nothing; you get a special kind of function.
+Here are the three types of shorthand:

-This is a somewhat recent addition to Underscore, and it's not very well documented.
-Not taking advantage of these shorthand syntaxes, and instead writing out an anonymous function by hand, is the most common group of mis-uses.

 ### Identity shorthand